 Christel Stalpaert is Full Professor Performing and Media Art Studies of the Art Studies Dept. at Ghent University (Belgium).
 She is co-director of the research centre S:PAM (Studies in Performing Arts and Media).
 Her main areas of research are theatre, performance, dance and media art (since 1890) at the meeting-point of philosophy.
 She has contributed to many journals such as Performance Research, Text & Performance Quarterly, Contemporary Theatre Review and Dance Research Journal.
-Recently edited works include No Beauty for Me There Where Human Life Is Rare: On Jan Lauwers’ Theatre Work with Needcompany (with Frederik Le Roy and Sigrid Bousset, 2006), Bastard or Playmate?
-Adapting Theatre, Mutating Media and the Contemporary Performing Arts (with Rob Vanderbeeken, 2012), Unfolding Spectatorship: Shifting Political, Ethical and Intermedial Positions (with Katharina Pewny and Jeroen Coppens, 2016) and The Choreopolitics of Alain Platel’s les ballets C de la B: Emotions, Gestures, Politics (with Guy Cools and Hildegard De Vuyst, 2019 Bloomsbury).
-She is a member of CoDa | Cultures of Dance - Research Network for Dance Studies, a scientific research community supported by Research Foundation Flanders (FWO).
+Recently edited works include No Beauty for Me There Where Human Life Is Rare: On Jan Lauwers’ Theatre Work with Needcompany (with Frederik Le Roy and Sigrid Bousset, Academia Press 2006), Bastard or Playmate?
+Adapting Theatre, Mutating Media and the Contemporary Performing Arts (with Rob Vanderbeeken, Springer 2012), Unfolding Spectatorship: Shifting Political, Ethical and Intermedial Positions (with Katharina Pewny and Jeroen Coppens, Academia Press 2016); The Choreopolitics of Alain Platel’s les ballets C de la B: Emotions, Gestures, Politics (with Guy Cools and Hildegard De Vuyst, Bloomsbury 2020); and Performance and Posthumanism: Staging Prototypes of Composite Bodies (with Kristof Van Baarle and Laura Karreman, Palgrave Macmillan, 2021).

 Christel Stalpaert is editor-in-chief of the A1.2.-rated journal Documenta.
 Tijdschrift voor theater, and editor of the S:PAM-series Studies in Performing Arts & Media.